ilmanzo/ilmanzo.github.com/content/post/testing_a_microsd_card.md

 ## ⚠️ Conclusion

 The interesting part of the final test is that some files failed the checksum, this could be sufficient to consider this card not reliable for a production usage.
-In short: be aware of cheap microsd card you buy, and be sure to always keep a testing mindset ✅
+In short: be aware of cheap microsd card you buy, and be sure to always keep a testing mindset! ✅